 AXIAL STABILITY METHOD AS LONG-TERM PREVENTIVE CARE

-Even the asymptomatic person can benefit from Axial Stability Method.
+Even the asymptomatic person can benefit from ASM.
 Proper functioning of the biomechanical system can delay and even prevent the onset of common degenerative diseases such as arthritis, and maintain quicker reaction time both physically and mentally.
 Everyone should be checked for possible biomechanical instability.

 CHILDHOOD DEVELOPMENTAL ISSUES

-Axial Stability Method can have significant benefits not only for pain relief, but also for many other conditions not usually associated with musculoskeletal dysfunction—in particular, childhood developmental issues.
+ASM can have significant benefits not only for pain relief, but also for many other conditions not usually associated with musculoskeletal dysfunction—in particular, childhood developmental issues.
 Our experience suggests that many child development issues—including behavioral problems, emotional irritability and frustration, sensory integration and processing problems, poor balance, poor immunity and digestion, neurological delays, learning disabilities and visual problems—are often exacerbated by underlying biomechanical instability.
-Axial Stability Method can restore structural stability in the body, often unlocking the door to major developmental advances for struggling children.
+ASM can restore structural stability in the body, often unlocking the door to major developmental advances for struggling children.

 Link to Lydian Chiropractic Website

 Copyright 2015, The Lydian Center for Innovative Healthcare